Visit our Spine Center to learn more about surgical and nonsurgical treatments for the neck, back, and spine.

 Our spine, neck, and back doctors, Dr. John Hall, Dr. Ross Jones, Dr. Kevin O'Donnell, and Dr. Marshall Meier, consider surgical treatment options only after nonsurgical methods have proven to be unsuccessful, and our surgeon utilizes minimally invasive spine surgery techniques such as laminectomy and discectomy.
 If spine surgery is necessary for you to obtain the best results, our spine surgeon will use the safest and latest surgical methods proven to restore function and mobility.

 To consult with an

 Why choose Flagstaff Bone & Joint?

 Our specialty-trained doctors and surgeon have completed additional training through fellowship, specifically in the back, neck, and spine.
-With this advanced training, Dr. John F. Hall, Dr. Kevin O'Donnell, and Dr. Marshall Meier have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.
+With this advanced training, Dr. John Hall, Dr. Ross Jones, Dr. Kevin O'Donnell, and Dr. Marshall Meier have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.

 To consult with a spine doctor, please request an appointment online or call (928) 773-2280.